Privacy Policy

 Where you do not wish to provide us with your personal information, we may not be able to provide you with requested goods or services.

-In general, you can prevent cookies from being stored on your hard disk by selecting “Do not accept cookies” in your browser settings.
+6.5.
+How to prevent the storage of cookies In general, you can prevent cookies from being stored on your hard disk by selecting “Do not accept cookies” in your browser settings.
 Alternatively you can also configure your browser to ask you before cookies are placed whether you agree.
 In addition, you can delete cookies already installed at any time.
 Please refer to the help pages of your browser to find how to do this exactly.

 Please note: If you completely rule out the use of cookies through the default settings in the web browser you are using, you may not be able to use certain functions on our Website or only to a limited degree.